nixworks/public/news/2015/02/18/index.md

 _Context: 2014-15 Australian region cyclone season, Australian Bureau of Meteorology, Coral Sea, South East Queensland, flood, low pressure system, tropical cyclone_

 ### [A snowstorm in the Turkish city of Istanbul leads to the closure of Istanbul Ataturk Airport, causes the cancellation of 300 Turkish Airlines flights and closes the Bosphorus Strait to shipping. ](/news/2015/02/18/a-snowstorm-in-the-turkish-city-of-istanbul-leads-to-the-closure-of-istanbul-atata1-4rk-airport-causes-the-cancellation-of-300-turkish-airlin.md)
-_Context: Bosphorus Strait, Istanbul, Istanbul Ataturk Airport, Turkey, Turkish Airlines_
+_Context: Bosphorus Strait, Istanbul, Istanbul Ataturk Airport, Turkish, Turkish Airlines_

 ### [The United Nations Security Council meets to discuss the recent beheadings of 21 Coptic Christians in Libya. ](/news/2015/02/18/the-united-nations-security-council-meets-to-discuss-the-recent-beheadings-of-21-coptic-christians-in-libya.md)
 THE UN Security Council will meet Wednesday to discuss the situation in Libya after the apparent IS execution of 21 Egyptian Christians, with Egypt&#39;s foreign minister...